How to Access Property Records in Michigan

 Property Tax Records

-A standard property tax record in Michigan has the following information:
+A typical property tax record in Michigan usually contains the following information:

 - Assessor Calculations - The document will show the assessor's calculations to find the owed property taxes.